 When designing a passive system, the goal is to include components that provide long-term effective treatment, are economical to install, and require minimal maintenance.
 There are several main types of passive treatment components that can be used, often in series and/or in parallel, to treat degraded mine drainage.
 These components are chosen based upon the mine drainage characteristics (quality and flow rate), preferred chemical or biological process, and available construction space.
-The following is a brief description of the major passive treatment components utilized at different restoration projects.
-Every passive system is unique and, therefore, not all of the projects will have every type of component.
+The following is a brief description of the passive treatment components at the North Fork site.